1. Why talk about the EU at all? Isn’t the conflict between Israel and Palestine?

 7. Has boycott worked before?

 Yes.
 The anti-apartheid boycott in South Africa pressured governments and companies to cut ties, helping end apartheid in the 1990s.
-Many Palestinians and supporters see a parallel today.
+Eveyone sees a parallel to be made today.

 8. But wouldn’t this hurt ordinary Europeans, not just politicians?